War, Peace, and Security

 Students who are approaching this certificiate with an interest in History should contact Professor Christopher Phillips (email@example.com) for advising questions.

-The Departments of History and Political Science, in partnership with the University of Cincinnati’s Experience-Based Learning and Career Education (ELCE) Division, offer experiential learning opportunities though internships for academic credit and a semester-long course of study in Washington, D.C.
-Our departments offer short-term faculty led and semester-long study abroad opportunities in partnership with UC International.
+The Department of History and the School of Public and International Affairs (SPIA), in partnership with the University of Cincinnati’s Experience-Based Learning and Career Education (ELCE) Division, offer experiential learning opportunities through internships for academic credit and a semester-long course of study in Washington, D.C.
+The Department of History the SPIA offer short-term faculty-led and semester-long study abroad opportunities in partnership with UC International.
 These programs help students improve their language skills and also learn about political, economic, social, and cultural challenges facing different countries.
 Those who are interested in continuing their education at UC can also apply for a joint BA/ JD 3+3 degree allowing them to continue their education at the UC College of Law upon graduation from the College of Arts and Sciences.
 Such programs are available to students in Political Science, International Affairs, and History.

 Additionally, our vibrant campus offers numerous extracurricular and social activities that impact students’ understanding of contemporary security.
 Our students participate actively in the Model United Nations student club, the History Club, UC Mock Trial Team, Students for International Security, and Amnesty International.
 Model UN and Mock Trial delegates compete nationally and often win competitive awards.